mustadev/spring-boot-url-shortener/README.md

 # spring-boot-url-shortner
-this an implementation of of simple url shortner
+this an implementation of of simple url shortener